General File Submission Requirements

 - If creating textures and layers in Photoshop to use in your final Illustrator file submission, create them at the scale that is appropriate for our largest sizes. (this will depend on how large you need your layer within your 48” x 70”, 70” x 48”, or 44” x 44” artboard).
 Even if your Photoshop elements are created digitally, they can become pixelated or unintentionally blurry at the edges when scaled in your Illustrator file.

-A note about Procreate files: Currently, the artboard size is limited in the Procreate program and we have found difficulty scaling Procreate files to our largest sizes.
-This is dependent on the type of brushes, textures and elements used within the Procreate program.
-However, we have found that using elements designed on individual artboards (at the largest size) within Procreate and then combining/resizing those elements to other digital programs (Illustrator or Photoshop, for example) has a greater chance of scaling to all Minted sizes.
+- However, we have found that using elements designed on individual artboards (at the largest size) within Procreate and then combining/resizing those elements to other digital programs (Illustrator or Photoshop, for example) has a greater chance of scaling to all Minted sizes.

 Paintings, Drawings, Mixed Media

 If you are submitting paintings, drawings, or mixed media, your artwork will need to be digitized before submission.
+See our tips below for successfully digitizing your work:

-If the artwork resolution still doesn't meet Minted standards after digitizing and reviewing it on-screen at 100% view in our largest sizes, one solution is to "grid" out your work and piece it together.
-By scanning or photographing individual grid segments and then stitching them together in Photoshop’s Photo Merge or similar program, you can achieve a larger file while maintaining a high resolution.
+If the artwork resolution still doesn't meet Minted standards after digitizing and reviewing it on-screen at 100% view in our largest sizes, try the “grid” method:

 In order to ensure that your painting can scale appropriately, we strongly recommend that you create your original painting on an 18 x 24 inch canvas (18 x 18 inch for square projects).
-While designs created on smaller canvases will not be automatically eliminated from voting, if a design can not scale to our largest size, then Minted will not be able to offer it for sale on our website.
+While designs created on smaller canvases will not be automatically eliminated from voting, if a design cannot scale to our largest size, then Minted will not be able to offer it for sale on our website.

 Photography